pypa/pip/docs/html/cli/pip_install.rst

 with servers.
 To use Kerberos one must:

 - Install ``spegno`` and ``cryptography`` into the same environment as ``pip``.
 - Run ``pip`` with the flag ``--enable-kerberos``.
 Your system administrator can also set this in the config files or an environment variable, see :ref:`Configuration`.

+It is likely that you will also want to use `--no-input` at the same time.

 Bugs reported with pip in relation to Kerberos will likely not be addressed directly by pip's maintainers.
 Pull Requests to fix Kerberos